 - Check Header - while enabled, the header sender information will be checked.
 The SPF/DMARC scanning engine will not be whitelisted for security reasons.

 Domain greylist threshold - allows you to enable and set the domain greylisting interval from 1 to 90 days.
 Domain Greylisting will collect and store data on sending domain names for the number of days set on the threshold slider.
-This feature works in conjunction with the Tag greylisted emails, which adds a tag (#Warning: E-Mail from new domain#) in the Subject field of each email that is coming from a sender's domain name that has not been sending emails to your organization in the last 1 to 90 days (according to the value set on the Domain greylist threshold).
+This feature works in conjunction with the Tag greylisted emails, which adds a tag (# Unknown domain: Possible spam/phishing mail #) in the Subject field of each email that is coming from a sender's domain name that has not been sending emails to your organization in the last 1 to 90 days (according to the value set on the Domain greylist threshold).
 We recommend having the Domain greylist threshold activated for at least 30 days prior to enabling the Tag greylisted emails option for better data collection.
 Also, know that the data collection on sending domain names will be done if all the above conditions are met:

 - recipient's domain is not the same as the sender's domain;